japila-books/spark-sql-internals/docs/spark-sql-Distribution-ClusteredDistribution.md

 `ClusteredDistribution` takes the following when created:

-* [[clustering]] Clustering link:expressions/Expression.md[expressions]
+* [[clustering]] Clustering expressions/Expression.md[expressions]
 * [[requiredNumPartitions]] Required number of partitions (default: `None`)

-NOTE: `None` for the required number of partitions indicates to use any number of partitions (possibly link:spark-sql-properties.adoc#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions] configuration property with the default of `200` partitions).
+NOTE: `None` for the required number of partitions indicates to use any number of partitions (possibly spark-sql-properties.md#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions] configuration property with the default of `200` partitions).